"My painting is a response to field work that I do during treks into the landscape - usually into the arid waterways of the Australian bush.

 Kerry McInnis's work has been exhibited in the Archibald Prize, Portia Geach Memorial Award, NSW Parliament Plein Air Painting Prize, Rick Amor Drawing Prize, Norvill Art Prize, Kedumba Drawing Award and the Dobell Prize for Drawing.
 She is a past winner of the Wingecarribee and Bega Art Prizes.
 Her work is held by the National Library of Australia, Canberra Museum and Art Gallery, Bundanon Trust, Australian National University, Goulburn Regional Gallery and Department of Prime Minister and Cabinet.

-Kerry McInnis is the winner of the 2019 Salon des Refusés, Holding Redlich People's Choice Award, with her portrait, Drawn In Steel (Harrie Fasher).
+Kerry McInnis was the winner of the Salon des Refusés, Holding Redlich People's Choice Award, with her portrait, Drawn In Steel (Harrie Fasher), in 2019.

-2020: Ravenswood Australian Women's Art Prize, Finalist; Percival Portrait Prize, Finalist
+2020: Portia Geach Memorial Award, Finalist; Ravenswood Australian Women's Art Prize, Finalist; Percival Portrait Prize, Finalist; Kilgour Prize, Finalist.

-2019: Salon des Refuses, Finalist; Holding Redlich People’s Choice Award, Winner
+2019: Salon des Refuses, Finalist; Holding Redlich People’s Choice Award, Winner; Kedumba Drawing Award

 2018: Calleen Art Award, Finalist; Goulburn Art Award, Finalist; Fleurieu Art Prize, Finalist; Black Swan Prize for Portraiture, Finalist; NSW Parliament Plein Air Painting Prize, Finalist